Fabriciogg8/fabricio-gonzlez-guasque-3e90a/content/pages/style-guide.md

 ---
 subtitle: >-
-  I have been workinh on python projects.
-From python basics, to flask application.
-Also I learn some on pygame.
+  I have been working on python projects.
+From python basics, to flask applications.
+Also I learnt some on pygame, and finish a series of games.
 seo:
   title: Theme Style Guide
   description: A reference for suggested typographic treatment and styles for your content